 After the close of the nomination period, if only one candidate was nominated, that candidate becomes the selected HSR.
 If more than one candidate was nominated, elections must be held.
 The regulations provide a process for undertaking an election, which must be applied when so requested by the DWG.
-However, members of the DWG may choose an alternative approach to election.
+However, members of the DWG may choose an alternative approach to election with the assistance of a union or other person or organisation.

-OPGGSA Schedule 3 - Election of health and safety representatives Election - more than one candidate Cl.
-26(3) If there is more than one candidate for election at the close of the nomination period, the operator must conduct, or arrange for the conduct of, an election at the operator's expense.
-Cl.
-26(4) An election conducted or arranged to be conducted under subclause (3) must be conducted in accordance with regulations made for the purposes of this subclause if this is requested by the lesser of: (a) 100 members of the workforce normally in the designated work group; or (b) a majority of the members of the workforce normally in the designated work group.
-Election - only one candidate CI 26(5) If there is only one candidate for election at the close of the nomination period, that person is taken to have been elected.
-Disqualified person cannot be a candidate CI 26(6) A person cannot be a candidate in the election if he or she is disqualified under clause Voting CI 26(7) All members of the workforce in the designated work group are entitled to vote in the election.
-Directions CI 26(8) An operator conducting or arranging for the conduct of an election under this clause must comply with any relevant directions issued by NOPSEMA.
+OPGGSA Schedule 3 - Election of health and safety representatives

+Election - more than one candidate

+- Cl.
+26(3) If there is more than one candidate for election at the close of the nomination period, the operator must conduct, or arrange for the conduct of, an election at the operator's expense. - Cl.
+26(4) An election conducted or arranged to be conducted under subclause (3) must be conducted: - (a) in accordance with regulations made for the purposes of this paragraph, if this is requested in accordance with subclause (4A); and - (b) With the assistance of a union or other person or organisation, if this is requested in accordance with subclause (4A). - Cl.
+26(4A) A request for the purposes of paragraph (4)(a) or (b) must be made by the lesser of: - (a) 100 members of the workforce normally in the designated workgroup; or - (b) A majority of the members of the workforce normally in the designated work group.

+Election - only one candidate

+Cl 26(5) If there is only one candidate for election at the close of the nomination period, that person is taken to have been elected.

+Disqualified person cannot be a candidate

+Cl 26(6) A person cannot be a candidate in the election if he or she is disqualified under clause 32.